bkamapantula/bkamapantula.github.io/_posts/2020-01-15-dec-2019-comics-workshop-hyderabad.md

 The sessions are geared towards people who are interested to narrate stories through comic form.

+### Material

+The workshop material for four sessions can be accessed via [Google Drive](https://drive.google.com/drive/folders/1YxmsullIkCyHwNxr1i32eJhrQ4NnS6gV).

 ### Part 1
 As *Ramya* taught participants about expressions, emotions, characters... they practiced along.
 At the end of the hour, participants were asked to create a character of their own choice.

+Participants were requested to share their work .

 ### Part 2
 In second half of the day, participants were given datasets to find insights and narrate a story on.
 They roughly had 2.5 hrs to do so.
 Below are some of the final submissions.